nrfconnect/sdk-nrf/doc/nrf/test_and_optimize/optimizing/power_general.rst

 Besides applying `General recommendations`_, read the following subsections for more information on how to optimize specific subsystems.

-Bluetooth mesh
+Bluetooth Mesh
 ==============

-The Bluetooth mesh protocol offers the :ref:`ug_bt_mesh_configuring_lpn` feature for optimizing the power consumption of the Bluetooth mesh devices.
+The Bluetooth Mesh protocol offers the :ref:`ug_bt_mesh_configuring_lpn` feature for optimizing the power consumption of the Bluetooth Mesh devices.

 Matter
 ======